daksh3333/Neuro-Stress-Monitor/README.md

 **FocusBoost**

-**FocusBoost** is a real-time focus detection tool that uses the BioAmp EXG Pill and Arduino to capture brain signals and notify the user when they are focused in an Electron-based application, and chromium (for practical example like watching a youtube short).
+**FocusBoost** is a real-time focus detection tool that uses the BioAmp EXG Pill and Arduino to capture brain signals and notify the user when they are focused in an Electron-based application that monitors your focus levels in real-time using data from an Arduino.
+The application provides notifications and motivational alerts to help you maintain focus and productivity and over a chromium software (for practical example like watching a youtube short).